 Skip to main content

 The department is committed to advancing the study and practice of politics, international relations and human rights both in academia and in public policy.
 All staff members are well-established academics in their fields, engaged in an array of high-profile activities, with strong national and international profiles.
-They are all research-active and will be entered as a politics unit in the next Research Excellence Framework (REF).

 You can find out more about our staff research interests and their recent publications by visiting their individual profiles.

 Before you apply, consider whether a research degree is right for you: find out about the research degrees we offer and see which one works best for you; investigate the research happening now across Kingston; check if we have expertise in your research area and consider who you would like to work with as your supervisor.

 Feel free to contact individual members of staff in the department for advice on the process or to discuss your proposed project.

 To apply, please ensure you select the exact qualification, start date and mode of attendance which can be found here.